 Sibenik is a beautiful, uncrowded city on the Adriatic sea.
 As one of Croatia’s oldest cities, Sibenik has an abundance of historic sites.

-Wondering what to do in Sibenik?
-This Sibenik itinerary lets you explore all of the Old Town sites in just one day.
+This Sibenik itinerary explores all of the Old Town sites in just one day.

 Sibenik Old Town